ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 ### applyAction

-When `applyAction` is `true` the form will have the default SvelteKit behavior of updating and reacting on `$page.form` and `$page.status`.
-Turning this behavior off can be useful when other sources are invalidating the page.
+When `applyAction` is `true` the form will have the default SvelteKit behavior of updating and reacting on `$page.form` and `$page.status`, and also redirecting automatically.

+Turning this behavior off can be useful when you want to isolate the form from other sources updating the page, for example Supabase events.
+Read more about what happens when `applyAction` is applied [in the SvelteKit docs](https://kit.svelte.dev/docs/form-actions#progressive-enhancement-applyaction).

 ### invalidateAll